Estate Administration in BC

 How can a lawyer help with estate administration in BC?

 Getting legal advice on how to prepare an estate for administration or to administer an estate can save time and ensure that the process goes as smoothly as possible.
 Legal fees associated with estate administration are based on the time a lawyer spends to advise a client or administrate the estate on behalf of the client and can be claimed from the estate as an expense.
 Legal fees are in addition to the fees paid to the government for probate or letters of administration.
-Our lawyers have the knowledge, expertise and experience to prepare an estate for administration and can complete all the steps to ensure the estate is fully handled and can advise on the legalities involved.
+Our lawyer, Don Linge, has the knowledge, expertise and experience to prepare an estate for administration and can complete all the steps to ensure the estate is fully handled and can advise on the legalities involved.
 We are here to help you with your BC estate administration and can be reached at 250-888-0002 or via email.